WICI/fastviz/README.md

 To make the visualization look better in the ``Labels`` panels turn on node labels, select option ``Size`` proportional to ``Node size``, and with the slider reduce the size of labels by half.
-Finally, get a graph layout running (e.g. Fruchterman) in the panel called ``Layout``.
+Finally, get a graph layout running (e.g., Fruchterman) in the panel called ``Layout``.

 To launch stream the visualization directly to Gephi for the selected